linuxkit/linuxkit/docs/metadata.md

 /var/config/foo/bar
 /var/config/foo/baz
 ```

+Each file can either be:

+- a simple string (as for `foo/bar` above) in which case the file will
+  be created with the given contents and read/write (but not execute)
+  permissions for user and read permissions for group and everyone else (in octal format `0644`).
+- a map (as for `ssh/sshd_config` and `foo/baz` above) with the
+  following mandatory keys:
+  - `content`: the contents of the file.
+  - `perm`: the permissions to create the file with.

 This hierarchy can then be used by individual containers, who can bind
 mount the config sub-directory into their namespace where it is